asoap/gulp-replace-chunks/README.md

 # gulp-replace-chunks

-## NOTE: Still an early development version.
-I have now used it in a project and so far it's doing it's job nicely.

 > A plugin for [gulp](https://github.com/wearefractal/gulp).
 This lets you replace chunks of code using block/comment tags.
 You configure the source and how it will replace in the block.

 ## Introduction

-`gulp-replace-chunks` In it's simplest form you can replace text in between <!-- --> tags.
+`gulp-replace-chunks` In its simplest form you can replace text in between <!-- --> tags.
 It is also configured in the block so you can say where it's replaced from.
 I built this because I wanted the same code added to multiple files.
 Also I wanted different processes to be able to add to each of these chunks.

 ## Installation